dgvergel/dgvergel.github.io/about.md

 This blog is hosted on GitHub Pages, a static website hosting service provided by GitHub.

-According to GitHub, when a visitor accesses a GitHub Pages site, the visitor's IP address may be logged and stored for security and operational purposes, regardless of whether the visitor is signed in to GitHub.
+According to GitHub, when a GitHub Pages site is visited, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
+For additional information, see GitHub's documentation on [What is GitHub Pages?](https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages).

 GitHub may also process technical information associated with access to its services and may use cookies or similar technologies in accordance with the [GitHub General Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).